-These financial assets are classified as loans and receivables.
+These financial assets are classified as loans and receivables, and measured at amortised costs.

 Trade and other receivables

 Trade receivables are carried at original invoice amount less provision made for impairment of these receivables.
 Such provision for impairment of trade receivables is established if there is objective evidence that the provision is the difference between the carrying amount and the recoverable amount, being the present value of the expected cash flows, discounted at the market rate of interest for similar borrowers.